brewglvn/TheWeatherApplication/README.md

 This is a simple application for weather

 #Note
-- I am using  using MVP pattern.
+- I used MVP pattern.
 - I am using Openweathermap API to get weather information
 	* https://openweathermap.org/api
 	- Get information by geographic coordinates